yuvraj2711/problem-solution-code/README.md

   Here you can get 2nd smallest element in an array.
 ## string.cpp
    Program to Delete or Remove SINGLE Spaces from a String.
+## typedef & struct
+In this file you will get code snippets illustrate how to use the typedef struct.